By Patrick Zickler

 To learn more, visit MedStarGeorgetown.org/Colon or call 855-213-9513 to make an appointment.

-Inside Cancer, a blog from the MedStar Georgetown Cancer Network, features articles written by MedStar cancer specialists and cancer survivors.
+Inside Cancer, a blog from the MedStar Georgetown Cancer Institute, features articles written by MedStar cancer specialists and cancer survivors.
 Visit MedStarGeorgetownCancer.org/InsideCancerBlog to read the latest articles.